MenshikovDmitry/TSU_AI_Course/module_4. Sound Processing ang hot-word detection/README.md

 ### Dataset
 No dataset is provided this time.
 The only thing we know is that the hot-word is 'STONES'.
 My suggestion is to collaborate and create your own dataset of 1 second-length files.
-[HERE]() (not available yet) you can find hot words used in transmission.
+[HERE](https://disk.yandex.ru/d/6B0vPmB52BEMqw) you can find hot words used in transmission.

 ### Hints